thelastpickle/stress-operator/README.md

 kubectl -n tlpstress apply -f deploy/operator.yaml deployment.apps/tlp-stress-operator created
 ```

-**Note:** By default the operator is deployed to the `tlpstress` namespace which will be created if it does not already exist.

 ### Full, Integrated Installation
 If you want the integrations with Prometheus, Grafana, and CassKop, then run